springsylvi/Custom-Bingo-Generator/README.md

 # Custom-Bingo-Generator

 Basic bingo card generator for the Custom (Advanced) option on bingosync.com.
 Takes a list of goals and generates a list of 25 of them at random.
+This is primarily for frequently updated goal lists, otherwise use a generator provided by bingosync.

 Synopsis:
-    python3 bingo_generator.py [-p] [-i filename] [-o filename]
+    python3 bingo_generator.py [-p paste | -i filename] [-o filename]

 Options:
-    -p
+    -p paste
-        Read goals from pastebin (default: ???) rather than a local file.
+        Read goals from the specified pastebin URL, e.g. https://pastebin.com/raw/WHjRDRiR

     -i filename
-        If -p option is not used, read goals from filename instead of the default "./bingo_goals"
+        Read goals from filename.
+Either -p or -i must be specified.

     -o filename
         Write board to filename instead of the default "./bingo_board"